Annie Hartley

 Annie Hartley (1873 – 31 March 1898) was an English woman who appeared in the 1888 short film Roundhay Garden Scene by Louis Le Prince.
 She was a close friend of Louis Le Prince and his mother-in-law Sarah Whitley, and her former employee.
 Hartley died on 31 March 1898, at the age of 25.
+Her cause of death was unknown.
 She was buried in Ripponden, West Yorkshire, England.